qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    for Y. The Icons are now highlighted in yellow.
 #.
 Zoom into a lake.
 #.
 Go to the Label toolbar and klick the |mActionMoveLabel| Icon.
 Now you can shift the label
-   manually to another position.
+   manually to another position (see figure_labels_5_ ).
 The new position of the label is saved in the 'xlabel' and 'ylabel' columns of the attribute table.

-**Change engine settings**

-Additionally you can click the **[Engine settings]** button and select the search method, used to find the best label placement.
-Available is Chain, Popmusic Tabu, Popmusic Chain, Popmusic Tabu Chain and FALP.

 .. _figure_labels_4: